CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 You now have a deployed and operational golden standard Cumulus Linux architecture.
 For more details about the specific network topology, IP addressing, and how to interact with the features in demonstration, visit the demo project page for the `README.md`.

-## Automatically Run Production Ready Automation on Cumulus in the Cloud
+## Automatically Run Production Ready Automation in Cumulus in the Cloud

 This method is the easiest way to experience the final product of the Cumulus golden standard EVPN VXLAN demo configurations.
-This method is best suited to fast track all of the simulation setup and provisioning and get to testing any of the official golden standard EVPN VXLAN demo configurations.
+This method is best suited to fast track all of the simulation setup and provisioning and start testing any of the official golden standard EVPN VXLAN demo configurations.

 If you are interested in taking a closer look at the processes of automation and deployment, and see the actual examples of the infrastructure as code, you need to clone the demo project and manually run the automation playbook to render the configuration as code into the network devices.
 This automated process clones your selected demo repository and runs the Ansible deployment playbook for you with a few easy and convenient clicks from the Cumulus In the Cloud UI.

 1. Go to http://cumulusnetworks.com/citc to request a demo or to reach your existing simulation.
-2. After you reach your simulation console, choose a demo from the drop down menu on the left panel
+2. After you reach your simulation console, choose a demo from the drop down menu on the left panel.

     {{<img src="/images/guides/citc-interface-demo.png" >}}

 3. Click the **Run Now** button.
 4. Follow the instructions on the `Guided Tour` panel to test and experience the unique aspects of your selected demo.

-## Manually Launch Automation Demo Topology From Cumulus In the Cloud
+## Manually the Run Automation Demo from Cumulus in the Cloud

-[Cumulus in the Cloud](https://www.cumulusnetworks.com/citc) provides the fastest way to enjoy the experience of provisioning a full datacenter using best practice Ansible automation and see a working example of infrastructure as code.
+{{<exlink url="https://www.cumulusnetworks.com/citc" text="Cumulus in the Cloud">}} provides the fastest way to enjoy the experience of provisioning a full data center using best practice Ansible automation and see a working example of infrastructure as code.
 By removing the complexity of the simulation hardware and software dependencies, you can be in the driver’s seat of a fully provisioned data center to test the automation experience and any of the demo solution architectures in minutes.
 Cumulus in the cloud also includes a free temporary NetQ Cloud account to showcase the NetQ features with live data from your simulation.

 1. Start from the `oob-mgmt-server` on your cumulus in the cloud simulation.
 Use an SSH client to connect for the best experience.
 Find the SSH client connection information from the **Services** window in the UI.